josdejong/mathjs/docs/reference/functions/config.md

 Set configuration options for math.js, and get current options.
 Will emit a 'config' event, with arguments (curr, prev, changes).

+This function is only available on a mathjs instance created using `create`.

 ## Syntax